 DRO utilizes cameras to assist in the monitoring of the testing space.
-Students are expected to adhere to the Code of Student Conduct.
+Students are expected to adhere to all DRO Proctoring Policies and the Code of Student Conduct.
 Infractions will result in the exam period’s immediate termination and notification will be sent to the instructor.
-Students found to be cheating multiple times may lose the privilege to take tests at the DRO Proctoring Center.
+Students found to be violating policies may lose the privilege to take tests at the DRO Proctoring Center.

 Disallowed items are any items that Instructors have not allowed on the testing form.
 Possession of any disallowed items in the testing area is a violation, regardless of intention.
 All electronics must be left in your bag and always include communication devices (phones, tablets, smart watches) and smart pens.
 Turn off your phone -including alarms- before checking in.
 Phones that ring or have alarms go off will be turned off by DRO staff.

 - DRO does not allow the utilization of Blue books unless the instructor has made prior arrangements with the DRO.

 - DRO has earplugs and headphones available to reduce ambient noise distractions.
 Students may use their own personal noise cancelling headphones when approved by the proctoring staff.
 Music is installed on computers and available for students to use upon request.